What You Need to Know Before Getting a Travel Insurance Quote

 4. How much your trip costs

 Now we’re moving from the basics into the important stuff.
-Travel-insurance premiums are based in large part on how much your trip costs.
+Travel protection plan cost is based in large part on how much your trip costs.
 The more you know about your total trip cost – and by “trip cost,” we mean the total amount of prepaid, nonrefundable, travel expenditures, like airfare, lodging, tours, and so on – the more accurate a quote you can obtain.

 5. The type of coverage you’re looking for

-This is totally optional, but it never hurts to do your homework before getting a travel-insurance quote.
-Know the sorts of things that a travel insurance plan covers, and how it covers them.
-Get a feel in your head for what your ideal travel insurance plan might cover.
+This is totally optional, but it never hurts to do your homework before getting a travel protection quote.
+Know the sorts of things that a plan covers, and how it covers them.
+Get a feel in your head for what your ideal travel protection plan might cover.
 Read reviews.

-The more you know about travel insurance and how it works, the easier it will be for you to understand the information presented in a travel insurance quote.
-Check out our Travel Insurance 101 section to learn more.
+The more you know about travel protection and how it works, the easier it will be for you to understand the information presented when you get a quote.
+See our Travel Insurance 101 section to learn more.

 Also read: Travel Insurance Comparison -- How to Choose the Right Plan